TheDuck314/halite2018/README.md

 - I wouldn't mind a shorter competition; I ran out of ideas well before the end of the competition.
 And ideally Halite wouldn't overlap with [Battlecode](http://battlecode.org/) since plenty of people are interested in both games.

 A lot of what makes a competition like this fun is the community of players -- I really enjoyed hanging out in the [discord](https://discordapp.com/invite/rbVDB4n).
-I also made great use of [mlomb's stats site](https://halite2018.mlomb.me/), especially the historical mu graphs.
+I also made frequent use of [mlomb's stats site](https://halite2018.mlomb.me/), especially the historical mu graphs.